gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - With sources but no resources
     - With resources but no sources
     - With both sources and resources
-- Reports failure to compile library
+- Reports failure to compile source
 - Compiled sources and resources are available in a common directory
 - All generated resources are removed when all resources source files are removed.
-- All compiled classes are removed when all java source files are removed.

 #### Open issues